 While the occasional late rent payment is unlikely to earn you a listing on a tenancy database, consistently late payments might.

-Many Australian tenants live in fear of being placed on a national database of tenants that potential landlords and real estate agents can check anytime.
+Many Australian tenants worry about being placed on a national tenant database, which potential landlords and real estate agents can check anytime.
 These databases are operated by tenancy screening services such as the National Tenancy Database (NTD) and TICA.

 As more and more people enter the rental market every year, having a troubled rental history listed on a tenancy database has the potential to set you back in the application process and make it difficult to rent in the future.

 The good news is that things have to be pretty bad for a third party (i.e. your landlord/property manager) to lodge a complaint and effectively blacklist you.

 Your rent is consistently late